 $ sudo apt-get install pulseaudio paprefs pulseaudio-module-jack \ pavucontrol paman alsa-tools-gui $ sudo usermod -a -G pulse,pulse-access `whoami`

-Reboot the computer for pulseaudio to kick in.
-It will add about 10MB to your memory footprint.
-And yes, it does have mp3 support.
+Reboot the computer for the sound system to kick in and install vlc, and yes, it does have mp3 support:

-You should not be surprised by the presence of mp3 support in Debian.
+You should not be surprised by the presence of mp3/mp4 support in Debian.
 The purpose of any distribution is to distribute software, and Debian excels doing that.
 Debian team packages everything from mp3 and dvd support, to wireless and video card drivers.
 There is no need to access unofficial software repositories.

 For example this is how you would install Adobe flash player.
 Start by adding contrib non-free (still official Debian repos) in your /etc/apt/sources.list file: